cvbate/NYCAirQuality/README.md

 | During      | 1.2330289153745144e-45  |
 | Post        | 2.8070983375251e-44     |

-Caption: Social vulnerability statistical difference in aerosol levels in census blocks in which 0.25% and 0.75% of residents live below the 150% poverty level. n = 750, alpha= 0.01
+Caption: Social vulnerability statistical difference in aerosol levels in census blocks in which 25% or less vs 75% or more of residents live below the 150% poverty level. n = 750, alpha= 0.01

 #### Parks - Aerosol

 ![alt text](image.png)